Open house on Knik-Goose Bay Rd. project attracts crowd

 "Traffic has doubled in the last decade, and it's very busy," said Scott Thomas, also of the Department of Transportation.
 "And we think traffic is going to double again.
 There's a lot of land out here, so we need more lanes than two lanes."

-The 8.1-mile stretch of road is also divided into two phases of construction, to commence in the next couple of years: Construction on the section running from Settler’s Bay Dr. to Vine Rd. was expected to begin in 2020, while the portion between Vine Rd. and Centaur Ave. would begin in 2021.
+, to commence in the next couple of years: Construction on the section running from Settler’s Bay Dr. to Vine Rd. was expected to begin in 2020, while the portion between Vine Rd. and Centaur Ave. would begin in 2021.
 Now, construction for the first phase has been pushed back to 2021.

 Design-wise, the Department of Transportation will have changed the existing two-lane road into a four-lane divided roadway complete with pedestrian facilities, turn pockets, access control, traffic signals, drainage, and other related improvements.
 A diagram provided by the Department of Transportation shows a typical section as having two 12-foot-wide lanes for both directions of traffic, separated by a 30-foot-wide depressed median.
 Each two-lane side would have a four-foot-wide shoulder on the inside lane, next to the median, and an eight-foot-wide shoulder next to the outside lane.
 One side of the roadway would also have a 10-foot-wide pathway for pedestrian traffic.